rust-embedded/discovery-mb2/mdbook/src/11-snake-game/README.md

 introduction to concurrency in an embedded context in the [Embedded Rust Book](https://docs.rust-embedded.org/book/concurrency/index.html) that I suggest you read through before proceeding.

-> **NOTE** This chapter has been developed for the micro:bit v2 only, not the v1.
-Contributions to port the code to the
-> v1 are welcome.

 > **NOTE** In this chapter, we are going to use later versions of certain libraries that have been used in previous
 > chapters.
 We are going to use version 0.13.0 of the `microbit` library (the preceding chapters have used 0.12.0).
 > Version 0.13.0 fixes a couple of bugs in the non-blocking display code that we will be using.
 We are also going to use